melange-re/melange-re.github.io/docs/build-system.md

 #### JavaScript artifacts layout

-One thing to note is that in the command above we had to look for the `app.js` file inside an `app` folder, but we don’t have any such folder in our sources.
+In the command above we had to look for the `app.js` file inside an `app` folder, but we don’t have any such folder in our sources.
 This folder is the one declared in the `target` field of the `melange.emit` stanza, which Dune will use to know where to place the generated JavaScript artifacts.

 As a more complex example, consider the following setup: